 So now, that I’ve covered answering the original question, with a resounding yes might I add!
 I think it’s clear that I would strongly recommend it to anyone trying to improve their Pinterest strategy.
 And possibly Instagram too, if the Pinterest side of it are anything to go by.

-Without Tailwind, I would have gone insane by now trying to manually pin.
-Or worse given up on Pinterest altogether!
 Tailwind takes away the burden of pinning consistently every day.
-Letting you bulk batch your Pinterest strategy.
+Letting you bulk batch your Pinterest strategy when it suits *you*.
 Which is a tremendous productivity booster in itself.